borntofrappe/fullstack-d3/README.md

 ### Filter

 A selection can be filtered according to a function.
-In the specific project, the `filter()` function is used to have the text label for the histogram bars only on the bars describing at least one observation.
+In the specific project, the `filter()` function is used to have the text label for the histogram bars only on the bars highlight at least one observation.

 ```js
 const textGroups = binGroups.filter(yAccessor);
 ```

-`yAccessor` returns the length of the bin, which if `0` describes a falsy value.
+`yAccessor` returns the length of the bin, a falsy value for empty arrays.
 The function works essentially as a shorthand for the following snippet.

 ```js
 const textGroups = binGroups.filter((d) => yAccessor(d) !== 0);